 3. Development Budget

-One of the questions you may ask yourself is what platform to choose first to stay on budget?
+What platform to choose first to stay on budget?

 Well, the total cost of mobile app development depends on many factors, including business requirements, feature set, and a team working on your app.
 In other words, it’s all about time to build an app.
 As we have mentioned above, developing an Android app needs more of this valuable resource, and usually, more time-consuming means more expensive.

-Learn How Much it Costs to Make an App
+Learn How Much It Costs to Make an App

 Building an app with a limited budget is never an easy task.
 Having said that, there are several tricks to create a high-quality mobile app without going broke.